lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 - a proof of $\forall x.
 B(x) $ consists of a construction that transforms every element $x$ into a proof of $B(a)$

 The rejection of LEM originated with [L E J Brouwer](https://plato.stanford.edu/entries/brouwer/), while the interpretation of logical connectives sketched above is largely the work of Arend Heyting.
-Brouwer accepted LEM for finite constructions, e.g. $n$ is prime even for $n$ inconceivably large, because the decision can be calculated in principle.
-On the other hand, there is no effective test that our real number $z$ is rational.
+Brouwer accepted LEM for finite constructions, e.g. $n$ is prime or $n$ is not prime even for $n$ inconceivably large, because the decision can be calculated *in principle*, even if it's utterly unfeasible.
+On the other hand, there is no effective test of whether the real number $z$ above is rational.

 The rejection of LEM implies the rejection of many other familiar laws of Boolean logic, such as $\neg \neg A \to A$ and $\neg(A\land B) \to \neg A \lor \neg B$.
 But for computable properties, LEM continues to hold along with those other Boolean laws.
 Because of this, proofs of simple properties about computable objects such as integers and lists are not impacted by intuitionism.
+Coq users will be fully aware that type `bool`, which is the type of booleans, enjoys the LEM and must not be confused with the type `prop` of propositions.

 ### Intuitionistic type theory